Barbapapazes/orion/README.md

-# Orion - A Full-Stack Application Built with Nuxt and Cloudflare

 > [!NOTE]
 > This application is built during live stream sessions on [Twitch](https://tv.soubiran.dev) (in French).
 Replays are available on [YouTube](https://yt.soubiran.dev) (in French) and [a blog article](https://soubiran.dev/posts/building-a-full-stack-nuxt-application-on-twitch) (in English) retraces the entire journey.
 Read it to deeply understand the choices made and the reasons behind them.

+# Orion - Quickly Start your Nuxt Project

+Orion is a **community-driven collection of templates** for your next project, from landing pages to complete web applications.

-Orion is a web application to **centralize themes and templates** created by and for the Nuxt community.
-Anyone can submit a theme or a template he created to share it with the community. **Feel free to submit your own creation**!
+It serves to centralize templates created by and for the [Nuxt](https://nuxt.com) community.
+Templates authors can submit, manage, and share their work with the community.

+**Feel free to submit your own creation!**

+## Stack

-This full-stack application is built with Nuxt and Nuxt UI Pro and deployed using NuxtHub and Cloudflare.
+_Orion is a full-stack application is built with Nuxt, Nuxt UI Pro, NuxtHub and deployed using Cloudflare._

 ## Contributions